-November 15, 2024
+August 15, 2025

-\$200,000,000 Preferred Shares
+\$400,000,000 Preferred Shares

-Advanced Mortgage Investment Corporation (the "Corporation" of the "Issuer") hereby offers (the "Offering") preferred shares in the capital of the Corporation (the "Shares") at \$1.00 per Share.
+Advanced Mortgage Investment Corporation (the "Corporation" or the "Issuer") hereby offers (the "Offering") Series 1 and Series 2 preferred shares in the capital of the Corporation (collectively, the "Shares") at a price of \$1.00 per Share..
 The Corporation has the right to waive or change either of the minimum subscription amounts at any time and from time to time.
 There is no minimum number of Shares that may be sold as part of the Offering, provided that no Shares will be issued until the Corporation has received subscriptions that it proposes to accept for Shares that are sufficient to enable the Corporation to meet the mortgage investment corporation ("MIC") qualification in the Income Tax Act (Canada) (the "Tax Act") with respect to ownership of Shares.